IBM/CodeEngine/metrics-collector/README.md

 - `ibm_codeengine_instance_name`: Name of the pod instance (optional, see cardinality control below)
 - `ibm_codeengine_subcomponent_name`: Name of the app revision (optional, see cardinality control below)

-#### User Metrics Scraping
+### Scraping Custom Metrics

-The metrics collector can automatically discover and scrape custom Prometheus metrics from your Code Engine applications.
+The metrics collector can discover and scrape custom Prometheus metrics from your Code Engine applications and jobs.
 To enable this feature, add the following annotations to your application:

 **Required annotation:**
 - `codeengine.cloud.ibm.com/userMetricsScrape: 'true'` - Enables metrics scraping for this application

-**Optional annotations:**
 - `codeengine.cloud.ibm.com/userMetricsPath: '/metrics'` - Custom metrics endpoint path (default: `/metrics`)
 - `codeengine.cloud.ibm.com/userMetricsPort: '2112'` - Custom metrics port

-**Example:**
+**How to enable scraping of custom metrics on an app:**
 ```bash
 kubectl patch ksvc myapp --type merge -p '{
   "spec": {